MAFA Constitution – 2020

 - Trades made during the off-season (before the start of the season or after it’s completion) must be approved by the trade committee.
 Draft choices can be traded but not more than one year in advance.

-- After final rosters have been submitted on August 27, players may only be picked up off waivers under one of the following scenarios: a) Prior to the season a team needs a player at a particular position.
+- After final rosters have been submitted, players may only be picked up off waivers under one of the following scenarios: a) Prior to the season a team needs a player at a particular position.
 The commissioner will select an available player with no apparent future value. b) During the season a player is injured for more than 3 games.
 The team may request that the league award a free agent to use as a replacement for the injured player, at the same position.
 The awarded player will be returned to the FA pool at the conclusion of the season.
 The team must release a player at the time of award to maintain roster size.

 - The trading deadline will be after the completion of the 7th week of the regular season.
 All trades must be completed before the week 8 files go out.